FY2022 Tax Classification Hearing

 Residential Exemption Tax Amount: $3,165.22

 Applications for abatement can be filed once the actual tax bills are issued.
-Filing deadline will be February 1, 2019.
+The filing deadline is February 1, 2022.
 Abatement application forms and additional information request statements are in the Forms Section under property income and expense reports, including 1,2,3 family properties and residential condominiums.

 The Assessors have made several fliers to help taxpayers and others understand the requirements and benefits of certain state statutory tax exemption programs.
 A summary of available exemptions and applications can be found in the Tax Assistance Programs section of the website.